 Want a crispier base?
 Fry your base first

 If you like your base on the crispier side, try gently frying the Lo-Dough in a little spray oil prior to topping it.
 Simply brown it off over a medium high heat in a non stick frying pan, this usually takes 30 secs to a minute each side.
 Be careful not to burn the Lo-Dough as it can quickly go from brown to burnt.
 Don't want to fry it off before?

 Use passata, not puree

 Use a quality passata NOT tomato puree, we find passata makes for the best base.
-Look for ones with a touch of Italian herbs and olive oil.
+Look for ones with a touch of Italian herbs and olive oil for a richer taste.
 Tomato puree is too thick and dry and can burn in the oven.
-If you’ve only got puree available, try diluting it slightly with some water first.
+If you’ve only got puree available, try diluting it slightly with some water first to loosen it up.